wltk157/TokenViz/README.md

 For Defect Detection:
 1. Download the "dataset.zip" file from Google Drive in the defect_detection folder.
-2. Run the xxx.py file in the xxx/xxx folder to generate the dataset for WPDP/CPDP.
+2. Run the "mkcsvdataset.py" file in the "txt" folder to generate the dataset for WPDP/CPDP.
+3. Place the generated dataset in the "dataset" folder.

 ### Running the experiment
 Run the experiment.py file in the corresponding task folder